Data Science Major

 Current UW-Madison students may schedule an appointment with a Data Science advisor via Starfish.
 Individual appointments are great for multiple questions surrounding four year planning, career outcomes, or exploring if the DS major is a good fit for you.

 Advising appointment are available in-person (typically Tuesday-Thursday), via Zoom, and over the phone.
 Please feel free to schedule an appointment via the link above.
-As always, students may email the advisors at dsmajor@stat.wisc.edu with quick questions.
+As always, you can email the advisors at dsmajor@stat.wisc.edu with quick questions.

-Questions regarding the Certificate in Data Science should be directed towards the certificate advisor.
+Questions regarding the Data Science certificate should be directed to the certificate advisor.

 Our offices are located in the Medical Sciences Center (MSC), 1300 University Ave.
 The easiest way to access our offices is via the main entrance on University Ave, then enter the 1205 suite in MSC and head towards the back of the suite.